March 12, 2020

 The girl in the first row leans her head out the window.
 “Bring back snacks.”

-Portis nods and walks down the lonely highway.
-He occasionally looks back at the bus and its dark, looming shadow in the low light of dusk.
+Portis nods and walks down the lonely highway, occasionally looking back at the bus and its dark, looming shadow in the low light of dusk.
 Once the chatty kids are out of earshot, he hears only eerie silence.

 He’s surprised to find a filling station no more than twenty minutes up the road.
 There’s never been a gas station on Old Bridge Road.